-We envision ultimate to be a sport where women feel as included as men.
+We envision ultimate to be a sport where women feel fully included.
 Unfortunately, that’s not the reality for many women in the VUL.

 We hear anecdotally and in surveys about the challenges women encounter playing ultimate.
-Women get thrown to less frequently, are less likely to be handlers, and are less frequently in leadership roles than men.
+Women get thrown to less frequently, are less likely to be handlers, and are less frequently in leadership roles.

 In order to shift our co-ed leagues towards gender equity, the VUL runs several programs and initiatives for women as highlighted below.

 We recognize that this process also requires our efforts to:

 - Increase the awareness that women experience the game differently than men

 - Support women to be equipped with knowledge and skills on the field